csi4999-mims/documentation/Master Documentation/README.md

 ##### Test Setup

 The application needs to be open, a user account needs to be register, and the login page needs to be active.

 ##### Test Case Steps

-1) Enter the Email
+1. Enter the Email
-2) Enter the Password
+2. Enter the Password
-3) Click the "Login" button
+3. Click the "Login" button
-**repeat for all 6 sets of test data**
+4. **Repeat for all 6 sets of test data**

 ##### Test Data